50 shades of blue

-This is how we all raised the roof for World Water Day in 2016:
+In 2016, things got social - this is how we all raised the roof for World Water Day in 2016:

 - Thousands of you signed the petition to ask the U.S. Government to support the Reach Every Mother and Child (REACH) Act as a way to improve assistance for maternal and child health services and promote increased access to water.
 (Please note, this petition is now closed.)

 - You challenged your friends, school, office or gym to join you and asked for a small donation to take part in your World Water Day event.